wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/what-platforms-support-attendees.md

     Support is limited to the last two major versions of iOS.

-Find the apps on your platforms app store.
+Find the apps on your platform's app store.

 ## Licensing

-Microsoft Teams is available with several different licenses.
-There's a free version, or at no cost the Teams Exploratory license for more features.
-However, to get the full features and support for Live Events one of the following Microsoft 365 or Office 365 licenses is required.
+Teams is available with several different licenses, from the free version to the Teams Exploratory license.
+However, specific Microsoft 365 or Office 365 licenses are required to get the full features and support for live events.

 | License        | Microsoft Teams  | Yammer Enterprise  | Microsoft Stream  | Live Events |
 |---------|---------|---------|---------|---|